Technical Deep Dive

 Identity & Key Generation

-When you first set up It's Me, the app generates your cryptographic identity entirely on your device.
+When you first set up IM Verify, the app generates your cryptographic identity entirely on your device.

 What Gets Created

-• Curve25519 Key Pair: A public/private key pair for Elliptic Curve Diffie-Hellman (ECDH) key agreement.
+• Ed25519 Key Pair: A Curve25519 signing key pair.
+The public key is used to derive your fingerprint and for ECDH key agreement during contact exchange.
 The private key never leaves your device.

 • Contacts Encryption Key: A 256-bit AES key generated with SecRandomCopyBytes, used to encrypt all contact data at rest.

-• PIN Hash: Your access PIN is salted and hashed before storage.
+• PIN Hash: Your 6-digit access PIN is hashed with PBKDF2-SHA256 using a high iteration count and a random 16-byte salt.
 The plaintext PIN is never stored.
+Verification uses constant-time comparison.

 Storage